FleetingClouds/InitializeEthereumPrivateNetwork/README.md

 4. Tries to get your coin base account number if available
 5. Copies an unconfigured Genesis file to the workspace, if there's not one already
 6. Updates it with preallocation to your coin base account, if needed
-7. Initializes you private Block Chain's foundation block, unless done already
+7. Initializes your private Block Chain's foundation block, unless done already
 8. Copies a mining initialization script to your workspace (from `./js/initialTrivialMiningScript.js`)
 9. Tries to read your coin base account balance
 10. Mines a few blocks, if your balance is low (from previous sessions)